Alternate titles: Sign up wall, Sign-In Wall, User Sign-Up.

 Customers do not like to identify themselves until they actually need to.
 They need to when he or she has decided take action – for instance to purchase a product.
 Until then, you do not want to block users from taking action or browsing your website.
 In general, you will only want to protect the pages that actually requires you to know the user’s identity.
 Users hate having to register an account to do something simple.
-Examples of too early sign-in requirements is before letting the user browse your web shop’s products or before the user can get an idea of what is offered before they commit to creating an account, not the other way round.
+An example of premature sign-in would be forcing users to sign in before they can browse your online shop’s products.
+User’s want to get an idea of what is offered before they commit to creating an account, not the other way round.

 What kind of site do you run?
 Is it really necessary to develop a relationship with your customers (or users) or is the typical behavior of your kind of customers to stay anonymous?
 In the latter case, you might want to consider not requiring an account registration at all – even when the user is purchasing a product.

 You need to clearly state what benefits the user will get from registering an account with your website as this step is a burden for the user.
-One way to do this is directly to communicate the benefits in written sentences such as “Track your order”, “Change your reservation at a later time”, or “Receive our newsletter” (Yes, that actually is a benefit to some people).
+One way to do this is to directly communicate the benefits in written sentences such as “Track your order”, “Change your reservation at a later time”, or “Receive our newsletter” (Yes, this actually is a benefit to some people).